qiqit/SampleCodes/README.md

 - The heatmap is based on abundance of every BGC in every metagenome samples.
 - Whole coverage, core coverage, marks to known BGC are included in the annotation.

-### biomarker_identification.md
-- Records the steps for a small technique chanllenge
-- Need to use two biomarker protein sequences to identify bacteria strains containing both biomarkers.
-- HMM profile generation
-- Taxanomic identification